-Saving a page as draft will ensure that this page won’t be published when you publish the project from the Designer or when you or a collaborator publishes the site from the Editor.
+Saving a page as draft will ensure that this page won’t be published when you publish the site from the Designer or the Editor.

 We built this to help out with a bunch of core workflows, including: